Angelica137/fortune-telling/README.md

 This is a simple fortune telling game built with HTML, CSS and vanilla JS, nothing less added.

-Clicking one button, the suer draws a random tarot car and receive a fortune telling.
+Clicking one button, the user draws a random tarot car and receive a fortune telling.

 ## Features
 - **Simple interface:** The game is simple to interact with